jeremymiller00/bokeh_tools/docs/medium_article.md

     show(t)
 ```

-Here we create an empty list to store our infividual histograms (one for each variable).
+Here we create an empty list to store our individual histograms (one for each variable).
 Then we the histograms one by one by calling `hist_hover` with the appropriate column.
 Each histogram is stored in its own Panel object, which is added to our list of histograms.
 We then create a Bokeh Tabs object assigning the content to our list of histograms, and ask Bokeh to show the Tabs object.

 ## Function Three: Filtered Histotabs for Looking at a Single Numeric Variable Filtered by a Catergorical Variable